 Transferability of Credit

-Details of existing Cooperative Educational Agreements (Credit Transfer Agreements) with Gordon-Conwell Theological Seminary and Knox Seminary are available here.
+Details of existing Cooperative Educational Agreements (Credit Transfer Agreements) with B. H. Carroll Theological Institute, Gordon-Conwell Theological Seminary, and Knox Seminary are available here.
 Although many other colleges and seminaries have also recognized the quality of the courses provided by IWS and have transferred IWS credits, accepting transfer credits is the responsibility and prerogative of institutions.
 The accredited status of an institution is an important, but not the sole factor, that is considered in the transfer of credit decisions.
 Institutions usually commit to at least consideration of transfer requests, not rejecting such requests out of hand.